 China started to apply VAT in 1984 on 24 specified taxable items until a structural reform on taxation system was implemented in 1994.
 In December 1993, the State Council of China promulgated The Provisional Regulation of the People's Republic of China on Value Added Tax, which went effective on January 1, 1994 and is currently effective in China.
 According to this provisional regulation, VAT should be paid by enterprises or individuals who sell merchandise, provide processing, repairing or assembling services, or import goods within PRC on the added value derived from their production and/or services.
 Based on the categories of taxable goods and services, different flat rates are adopted ranging from zero to 17%.
 We also conduct product promotional activities for certain brands on our website.
 Prior to January 1, 2012, pursuant to Provisional Regulation of China on Business Tax and its implementing rules, any entity or individual rendering services in the territory of PRC is generally subject to a business tax at the rate of 5% on the revenues generated from provision of such services.
 In November 2011, the PRC Ministry of Finance and the State Administration of Taxation jointly issued two circulars setting out the details of the VAT Pilot Program, which change business tax to value-added tax for certain industries, including, among others, transportation services, research and development and technical services, information technology services, and cultural and creative services.
 The VAT Pilot Program initially applied only to these industries in Shanghai, and has been expanded to eight additional provinces, including Beijing, Tianjin, Zhejiang Province (including Ningbo), Anhui Province, Guangdong Province (including Shenzhen), Fujian Province (including Xiamen), Hubei Province and Jiangsu province, in 2012.
-On May 24, 2013, the Ministry of Finance and the SAT jointly issued the SAT Circular 37, which expanded the VAT Pilot Program nationwide as of August 1, 2013.
-However, according to the SAT Circular 106,
+On May 24, 2013, the Ministry of Finance and the SAT Circular 37 has been replaced by SAT Circular 106.